How to Dry Flooring After Minor Flooding

 Methods for increasing airflow beneath flooring include:

-- Positioning fans toward exposed subfloor areas
+• Positioning fans toward exposed subfloor areas

-- Using air movers designed for structural drying
+• Using air movers for larger areas

 Monitor Moisture Levels During Drying